-In the process of pattern mining we were especially looking for patterns that were not available in ActiveSlide.
-One reason was to use the patterns as a specification which new functions should be engineered into the tool.
-The other reason was to generalize the patterns, so that they can be of value whenever an interactive information graphic is designed - regardless which (software) tools are in charge.
+In the process of pattern mining, we were especially looking for patterns that were not available in ActiveSlide.
+One reason was to use the patterns as a specification for which new functions should be engineered into the tool.
+The other reason was to generalize the patterns, so that they can be of value whenever an interactive information graphic is designed - regardless of which (software) tools are in charge.

-The resulting pattern language for interactive information graphics relates or overlaps with languages for human computer interaction [3], [4], [5], [6], [7], the design of websites [8], [9], [10], [11] and patterns for (e-)learning.
-The first patterns on education have been collected in the Pedagogical Patterns Project [12].
-That kind of patterns include, among others, the organization of courses or lessons (Lay of the Land, Student Design Spring, Mini Project, Ask your Neighbour) or assignments (Questionnaire, Fill-In-The-Blank).
-A similar approach has been done in the German research project "Virtualization in the field of education" which documents five years of research in instructional design as patterns [VW04].
-The European research project E-LEN has created an E-Learning Design Pattern repository containing patterns in the categories "Learning resources and LMS", "Lifelong learning", "Collaborative learning", "Adaptive learning" [ND05].
+The resulting pattern language for interactive information graphics relates or overlaps with languages for human computer interaction [Ba97], [B001], [GLC01], [MJ98], [Tid05], the design of websites [WV03], [Sc05], [MLC05], [DLH04] and patterns for (e-)learning.
+The first patterns on education have been collected in the Pedagogical Patterns Project [PPP].
+These kinds of patterns include, among others, the organization of courses or lessons (Lay of the Land, Student Design Spring, Mini Project, Ask your Neighbour) or assignments (Questionnaire, Fill-In-The-Blank).
+A similar approach was used in the German research project "Virtualization in the field of education", which documents five years of research in instructional design as patterns [VW04].
+The European research project E-LEN has created an E-Learning Design Pattern repository containing patterns in the categories "Learning resources and LMS", "Lifelong learning", "Collaborative learning", and "Adaptive learning" [ND05].

-3. Structure of the pattern language
+3 Structure of the pattern language